tom--bo/table-size-estimator/README.md

 # Table-size-estimator

-Table-size-estimator estimates table size from `CREATE TABLE ...` syntax.
+Table-size-estimator estimates 1 record disk-size from `CREATE TABLE ...` syntax.

 ## How to use